albertopires/log_split/README.md

 Log_split reads data from stdin and writes to a log file, when this log file reaches a specified size it is split.
-The idea is to have a clean way to handle output from a program that is usually send to a log file using something like:
+The idea is to have a clean way to handle output from a program that is usually sent to a log file using something like:
 `` "exemple_program > output.log" ``
 While this works fine,
-sometimes the log file may grow very fast or to a very large size and than the only way to erase o clean the log file is to restart to program.
+sometimes the log file may grow very fast or to a very large size and then the only way to erase or clean the log file is to restart the program.
-So far I couldn't find a way to clean the log file so I wrote log_split, that way I can have a clean way to compress or delete chunks of log data and also the option to turn on/off log writing via SIGHUP, witch can be very useful during debugging.
+So far I couldn't find a way to clean the log file so I wrote log_split, that way I can have a clean way to compress or delete chunks of log data and also have the option to turn on/off log writing via SIGHUP, witch can be very useful during debugging.

 ### Example ###